 - Accessing Existing Customers

 - Editing Customer Data

 - Associating a Contact with Another Company

 - Adding Attachments

 - Adding Comments

 - Printing a Customer Page

 - Performing Customer Activities

 - Creating a Ticket for the Customer

 - Transferring Data to Another Customer

 - Deactivating a Customer

-- Deleting a Customer
+- Deleting a Customer with Delete (keep related data) / Delete

+- Anonymizing a Contact

+- Deleting a Contact with Delete (with all related data)

 - Making Customers Available Again

 - () Changes to customer data are always global changes, i.e., it does not matter where you carry out a change, it will always affect all places where this customer is used (customer page and tickets).
 This is because ConSol CM keeps the customer data in a central customer database.